-You know, I have this...
-It's that, it's really that first parable where the busy young man who was on his way winds up braiding rope and doing that for years on end; braiding rope, occupying his hands.
-And then tying the net with the Master.
+You know, it's really that first parable where the busy young man who was on his way winds up braiding rope.
+(Referring to Ten Parables.)
+He was doing that for years on end - braiding rope, occupying his hands.
+Then he's tying the net with the Master.
 And during the course of that apprenticeship, he came to know who the Master was.
-So that when, finally, the Master asks him if he knows who He is-and he did-and the Master asks him, "What would you want of Me?"
+When finally the Master asks him whether he knows who He is, he did.
+Then the Master then asks of him, "What do you want of me?"
 The response comes, "Well, there was a time when I would've asked a lot.
 But now, I'm just content."
-Because it's enough.
-Well, it's enough and to spare (see Ten Parables, Denver C. Snuffer, Jr.).
-Having an actual knowledge that the course that you are pursuing is according to the will of God is enough and to spare.
+It's enough.
+It's enough and to spare.
+Having an actual knowledge that the course that you are pursuing is according to the will of God, is enough and to spare.
+Towards the bottom of verse 4: "nothing short of an actual knowledge of their being the favorites of heaven, and of their having embraced that order of things which God has established for the redemption of man, will enable them to exercise that confidence in him, necessary for them to overcome the world, and obtain that crown of glory which is laid up for them that fear God."